Two hundred strong for ESCP’s 2024 Worker Well-Being Conference: Event Recap

 After Lunch, ESCP’s General Manager, Anita Lo, gave an overview of the Family-Friendly Factory program which seeks to build factory’s capacity to improve the work-life balance of workers through improved workplace policy, childcare spaces and training.
 ESCP aims to support 30,000 children through the Family-Friendly Factory program before the end of 2025.

 The Family-Friendly Factory program creates positive impacts for workers, their families and their factories.
-ESCP’s Program Support and Engagement Supervisor, Nancy Chen, shared data from the program with 98% of workers expressing they were more satisfied with their factory because of the Family-Friendly Factory program.
-Nancy shared how new and improved workplace policies, developed by ESCP with UNICEF’s Family-Friendly Policies guidance and expert advice have improved with a 22% increase in the number of parents feeling they had enough time to care for their children.
+ESCP’s Program Support and Engagement Supervisor, Nancy Chen, shared data from the program including that 98% of workers expressing they were more satisfied with their factory because of the Family-Friendly Factory program.
+Nancy shared how new and improved workplace policies, developed by ESCP with UNICEF’s Family-Friendly Policies guidance and expert advice, have resulted ina 22% increase in the number of parents feeling they had enough time to care for their children.

 To follow, Molly Jiang, ESCP’s Program Support and Engagement Manager, hosted an impact session with working a mother and father.
 Both parents shared the real impact Family-Friendly Policy, Training and Spaces have had on their lives.
-From introducing breastfeeding rooms improving the health and wellbeing of mother and child to a family-friendly space which reunited one father with his child and transformed the life and opportunities available to her.
-We have previously spotlighted Xiaomin and her father’s story – read here.
+From introducing breastfeeding rooms improving the health and well-being of mother and child to a family-friendly space which reunited one father with his child and transformed the life and opportunities available to her.
+We have previously spotlighted this father-daughter story – read here.

 Worker Well-Being initiatives: good for people, good for business